A1: Meta, Metta

 Feeling Flow: Embodied: positive affect, calm, low-activation states, low stress Express Concepts: Using geometric forms, colors to represent ideas.

-Review the assignment tasks, look through the Inspiration content below to find links, ideas, etc. Complete the tasks to create your gitbook and a gitbook page that documents your process.
+Review the assignment tasks, look through the content below to find links, ideas, etc. Complete the tasks to create your gitbook and a gitbook page that documents your process.
 Submit on eLearning using the submission template.
 Remember to upload a zip file your processing project to eLearning

 You will submit screenshot and a link to your gitbook page as part of your assignment submission.

-Recommended: Create a GitHub Account
+Recommended: Create a

-Create a Gitbook Account using your GitHub account.
+Create a Account using your GitHub account.

 Create a Gitbook, Public, Personal Notes: Name it: